fluttercommunity/font_awesome_flutter/README.md

 to a location of your choice and run `flutter pub get` inside.
 This installs all dependencies.

-The configurator is located in the `util` folder and can be started by running `configurator.bat` on Windows, or `configurator.sh` on linux.
+The configurator is located in the `util` folder and can be started by running `configurator.bat` on Windows, or `configurator.sh` on linux, or possibly `./configurator.sh` on mac.
 All following examples use the `.sh` version, but are exactly the same for `.bat`.
 An overview of available options can be viewed with `configurator.sh --help`.

 To use your customized version in an app, go to the app's `pubspec.yaml` and add a dependency for